 BOOGIE IN BRIDGE BAR

 If you’re a fan of Jazz music, Friday nights at Bridge Bar are a must.
 With the Grand Harbour as a backdrop, jazz musicians from around the world gather to play live sessions on the bridge while audiences watch from the candlelit steps above Valletta’s Victoria Gate.
 The atmosphere is a mixture of laid-back and lively and the picturesque setting makes for an elegant evening of entertainment.

-A visit to the Splash and Fun waterpark in is a must on your family-friendly holidays in Malta.
-Bounce in indoor castles or slide through a Black Hole, with water gushing overhead, ending in a huge splash.
-If you want to relax, float in the Lazy River, grab a pizza at the café or sprawl out on sundecks.
-Music, aqua aerobics, games and barbeque nights make for a fun-filled outing to remember!
+A visit to the Splash and Fun Waterpark in Naxxar is a must on your family-friendly holidays in Malta.
+Bounce in the indoor castles, whizz through the Black Hole or, if you fancy a slower pace, float leisurely along the Lazy River.
+When hunger strikes grab a pizza at the café or stick around for hosted games and barbeque nights!

 ISLAND HOP AROUND MALTA

 Whether you fancy a change of pace or an exciting day out, hop on a boat and explore Malta’s islands.
 Gozo is only half an hour away by ferry and is even more unspoilt than its big sister, with sleepy villages, rugged coastlines and traditional vibes.
 The tiny island of Comino is also worth the trip for its beautiful natural attractions (including the Blue Lagoon), breathtaking scenery and sheltered beaches.